 We are already aware of the fact that Labs have a higher risk of joint-related health issues.
 Given that, we cannot allow ourselves to neglect the benefits of allowing our Labs to walk daily.

 I have found that temperament can be impacted after the spaying/neutering process.
 With that in mind, I’m not sold that the impact is as significant as many think.
 I found that most owners saw the biggest reductions from increased play and exercise.

 I do think it is important for those that are considering spaying/neutering to understand some things.
 I’ve found there’s some confusion around when the best timing is.
 Also, it’s important to know what to expect as a result of the surgery.
 I have covered many of these details in this article: Getting Your Lab Spayed Or Neutered

 When do Lab puppies stop biting?

 Lastly, I think one of the biggest reasons owners are desperate to calm down their puppy Labs is because of the painful biting!
 Yes, I had to deal with this myself.
 I know your pain!

 Lab puppies have extremely sharp teeth!
 I know that it is much easier said than done to recognize that they are only playing.
 However, I would recommend that if this is the main driver of your frustrations that you work to correct that behavior.

-In the article: Lab Puppy Biting: Simple Tips To Stop It Early we cover some ideas.
+In the article: Lab Puppy Biting Out of Control?
+How to Stop It we cover some ideas.
 Following these techniques should help immensely.

 I believe as owners we have a great challenge with our young Labs.
 We get them as puppies for a number of reasons.
 Maybe because of how cute they are.
 Or possibly because we want to train them a certain way.
 I find that in the challenging times, it’s best to remind yourself of what your reason was.